davidteren/sensible_rails_starter/README.md

 ### Read the Gemfiles

 We have two Gemfiles.
-Both Gemfiles are annotaed with the description of what the Gem does and link to the Gem's homepage for further details.
+Both Gemfiles are annotaed with the description of what's included and links to each Gem's homepage for further details.

 - The default `Gemfile` contains all the `production` group Gems.